akaushik759/NodejsAPI/README.md

 ## ALGORITHM

+### Login:
+- Session variables are used for checking login
+- For more security JWT tokens are assigned, which are to be used in the header of each subsequent call, else the api call will be denied

 ### Calculation of ETA for an order:
 - There is a route which is used for updating the current location of the delivery executive.
 - When a user asks for ETA, the distance of the current location of the respective delivery executive alloted to that order and the address of the user is sent to the google-maps api, which returns the time required to reach the destination